 The Norwich website includes fan information at the following link:

-It is likely that some of this information may not apply with the game being a local derby.
-We will advise as information becomes available.
+Note that some of this information will not apply with the game being a local derby (for example, alcohol availability).
+We will advise as and when any specific information becomes available.

 We have picked out the key information for Town fans below, and added other material based on our experience of going to Carrow Road and information that is specific to our fans.